Quick Summary

 - Strengthen testing strategies (unit, integration, and end-to-end tests).

-- Implement canary releases to minimize failure impact.
+- Use canary deployments and blue/green deployments to minimize user impact.

 - Improve developer training on secure and stable coding practices.